sebastiancesar/caripela/README.md

  1. Return a response to the client

 All in real time, without have been  compromised the user experience.
-The server was deployed in a DigitalOcean droplet and worked like a charm and the app running in a low gama Android device.
+The server was deployed in a DigitalOcean droplet and worked like a charm and the app running in a low end Android device.